opennorth/represent-canada-data/README.md

 1. Comment out jurisdictions for which other sources have more complete data (Dorval, Kirkland)
 1. Separately define the boundaries of jurisdictions whose names duplicate others' (Plessisville (32045))

-After loading the boundaries into Represent, check La Tuque and Sept-Îles in particular
+After loading the boundaries into Represent, check La Tuque and Sept-Îles in particular.

 #### Process shapefiles